 The second is a loyalty discount, which can give you an additional small percentage off your rate for having another qualifying account with Citizens Bank when you apply.
 Eligible accounts include any checking account, savings account, money market account, certificate of deposit, auto loan, home equity loan, home equity line of credit, mortgage, credit card, student loan or other personal loan.

 And unlike with some other lenders, personal loans with Citizens Bank have no application, late or annual fees.
-While you can expect loans to come with interest costs, you may find that some other lenders also charge origination fees, which they typically deduct from your loan funds.
+You may find that some other lenders also charge origination fees, which they typically deduct from your loan funds.

 Somewhat high eligibility requirements